We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-The iPhone 15 Pro Max is the most powerful iPhone on the market right now (until the inevitable iPhone 16 appears), allowing you to play games such as Resident Evil Village and the Resident Evil 4 remake, and it features Apple’s A17 Pro chip, which is more efficient than the previous A16 bionic chip found in iOS devices.
+The iPhone 16 Pro Max is the most powerful iPhone on the market right now, allowing you to play console titles such as Resident Evil Village and the Resident Evil 4 remake and giving you access to the massive library of Apple Arcade games.
+It features Apple’s A18 Pro chip, which is more efficient than the previous A17 Pro processor, while also boosting gaming performance by up to 30% compared to the 15 Pro Max.

 Samsung Galaxy S24 Ultra